igwgames/nes-starter-kit/guide/section_3/giving_the_player_a_sword.md

 ![sword_sprite](../images/sword_sprite.png)

 At any rate, we need to find a place to put our new sword meta-sprite.
-If you look at the graphics, you can see that it takes up a 16x8 space, or 2 sprites. the player takes up 4 sprites, and each enemy also takes up 4 sprites.
+If you look at the graphics, you can see that it is a 16x8 sprite, or 2 hardware sprites. the player takes up 4 sprites, and each enemy also takes up 4 sprites.
 The first sprite is also special, and is used for engine stuff.
 (This is known as `Sprite 0` - we need to avoid using it).
 All sprites take up space between addresses `0x200` to `0x2ff` - the table below shows all of the available sprite space; we can use it to pick a place for our new sprites.